Jin-OK/cpplog-simple/README.md

 ## About the Author

-I'm a hobbyist C++ developer who created this library to learn modern C++ concepts.
+I'm a hobbyist C++ student developer who created this library to learn modern C++ concepts.
 SimpleLog represents my journey in understanding:

 - PIMPL pattern
 - CMake build systems